-- (C) Make its determination of paragraphs (2) and (3) is to ensure that the act adding this subdivision and Section 6357.7 does not produce a net revenue gain in state taxes: new rate no later than March 1 of the same year as the effective date of the new rate. - SEC.
+- (4) The intent of paragraphs (2) and (3) is to ensure that the act adding this subdivision and Section 6357.7 does not produce a net revenue gain in state taxes. - (c) Beginning July 1, 2020, and every third year thereafter, the State Board of Equalization shall recompute the rates of the taxes imposed by this section.
+That computation shall be made as follows: - (1) The Department of Finance shall transmit to the State Board of Equalization the percentage change in the California Consumer Price Index for all items from November of three calendar years prior to November of the prior calendar year, no later than January 31, 2020, and January 31 of every third year thereafter. - (2) The State Board of Equalization shall do all of the following: - (A) Compute an inflation adjustment factor by adding 100 percent to the percentage change figure that is furnished pursuant to paragraph (1) and dividing the result by 100. - (B) Multiply the preceding tax rate per gallon by the inflation adjustment factor determined in subparagraph (A) and round off the resulting product to the nearest tenth of a cent. - (C) Make its determination of the new rate no later than March 1 of the same year as the effective date of the new rate. - SEC.
 19. Section 8352.4 of the Revenue and Taxation Code is amended to read: - 8352.4. (a) Subject to Sections 8352 and 8352.1, and except as otherwise provided in subdivision (b), there shall be transferred from the money deposited to the credit of the Motor Vehicle Fuel Account to the Harbors and Watercraft Revolving Fund, for expenditure in accordance with Division 1 (commencing with Section 30) of the Harbors and Navigation Code, the sum of six million six hundred thousand dollars (\$6,600,000) per annum, representing the amount of money in the Motor Vehicle Fuel Account attributable to taxes imposed on distributions of motor vehicle fuel used or usable in propelling vessels.
-The actual amount shall be calculated using the annual reports of registered boats prepared by the Department of Motor Vehicles for the United States Coast Guard and the formula and method of the December 1972 report prepared for this purpose and submitted to the Legislature on December 26, 1972, by the Director of Transportation.
-If the amount transferred during each fiscal year is in excess of the calculated amount, the excess shall be retransferred from the Harbors and Watercraft Revolving Fund to the Motor Vehicle Fuel Account.
-If the amount transferred is less than the amount calculated, the difference shall be transferred from the Motor Vehicle Fuel Account to the Harbors and Watercraft Revolving Fund.
-No adjustment shall be made if the computed difference is less than fifty thousand dollars (\$50,000), and the amount shall be adjusted to reflect any temporary or permanent increase or decrease that may be made in the rate under the Motor Vehicle Fuel Tax Law.
-Payments pursuant to this section shall be made prior to payments pursuant to Section 8352.2.
+The actual amount shall be calculated using the annual reports of registered boats prepared by the Department of Motor Vehicles for the United States Coast Guard and the formula and method of the December

+1972 report prepared for this purpose and submitted to the 1 Legislature on December 26, 1972, by the Director of 3 Transportation.
+If the amount transferred during each fiscal year is in excess of the calculated amount, the excess shall be 5 retransferred from the Harbors and Watercraft Revolving Fund to the Motor Vehicle Fuel Account.
+If the amount transferred is less 7 than the amount calculated, the difference shall be transferred from 8 the Motor Vehicle Fuel Account to the Harbors and Watercraft 9 Revolving Fund.
+No adjustment shall be made if the computed 10 difference is less than fifty thousand dollars (\$50,000), and the 11 amount shall be adjusted to reflect any temporary or permanent 12 increase or decrease that may be made in the rate under the Motor 13 Vehicle Fuel Tax Law.
+Payments pursuant to this section shall be 14 made prior to payments pursuant to Section 8352.2.
+15